Creative Commons Licenses for Artists: A Guide for Artists Online

 Artists choose Creative Commons licenses for several reasons.
 These licenses offer multiple benefits that help creatives expand their reach while maintaining control over their work.

-With that said, below are the benefits of Creative Commons License for artists:
+Below are the benefits of Creative Commons License for artists:

 Increased Visibility